David Mancuso: Career

-Mancuso continued to develop a highly variegated social network (a characteristic that he ascribed to his unconventional upbringing), frequenting rent parties in such disparate milieus as Harlem and Staten Island, while also immersing himself in the hippie culture of the era at such East Village venues as the Electric Circus, the Planetarium, and the Fillmore East (where he was present for notable performances by Timothy Leary and Nina Simone).
+Mancuso developed a broad network of associates, frequenting rent parties in Harlem and Staten Island, while also immersing himself in the hippie culture of the era at such East Village venues as the Electric Circus, the Planetarium, and the Fillmore East.
 He became an ardent devotee of Leary's The Psychedelic Experience (1966) after his initial experiments with LSD.

 Before hosting his first Loft party at his home at 647 Broadway in 1970, Mancuso was playing records for his friends on a semi-regular basis as early as 1966.
-These parties became so popular that, by 1971, he and Steve Abramowitz, who worked the door, decided to do this on a weekly basis.
-These parties were similar to rent parties or house parties.
+These parties became so popular that, by 1971, he and doorman Steve Abramowitz decided to make them a weekly affair.

 Mancuso's first major Loft party, called "Love Saves The Day", was held Saturday, February 14, 1970, at his home, at 647 Broadway.
-The importance of Mancuso and The Loft are also chronicled in Josell Ramos' documentary, Maestro (2003), a Paradise Garage and Levan-centered narrative of New York dance music culture in the 1970s and 1980s.
+The scene around Mancuso and The Loft has gone on to be documented in Josell Ramos' documentary, Maestro (2003), a Paradise Garage and Levan-centered narrative of New York dance music culture in the 1970s and 1980s.

 In 1999 and 2000, Mancuso and Colleen 'Cosmo' Murphy produced the compilation series David Mancuso Presents The Loft, Volumes One and Two on Nuphonic.

 In 2003, British journalist and lecturer Tim Lawrence published an influential and comprehensive study of the New York roots of modern dance music culture that placed Mancuso at its narrative center.
-Entitled Love Saves the Day: A History of American Dance Music Culture, 1970–1979, the book highlights the influence of Mancuso's late 1960s and early 1970s Loft parties on every major figure in the New York dance music scene, including Robert Williams, the founder of Chicago's Warehouse and Muzic Box; Frankie Knuckles, the DJ at the Warehouse, Nicky Siano, the founder of the Gallery; Larry Levan, the DJ at the Paradise Garage; Tony Humphries, the founder of Zanzibar; among numerous others.
+Entitled Love Saves the Day: A History of American Dance Music Culture, 1970–1979, the book highlights the influence of Mancuso's late 1960s and early 1970s Loft parties the New York dance music scene.

 On September 19, 2005, Mancuso was inducted into the Dance Music Hall of Fame for his outstanding achievement as a DJ.

-On December 23, 2006, a nightclub named after Mancuso opened in Tübingen, in southern Germany.
+On December 23, 2006, a nightclub named after Mancuso opened in Tübingen, in southern Germany; the club's name has since changed to Schlachthaus.

-In May 2008, Mancuso, with the help of Goshi Manabe, Colleen Murphy, and Satoru Ogawa, launched his own audiophile record label, The Loft Audiophile Library of Music.
+In May 2008, Mancuso, with the help of Goshi Manabe, Colleen ‘Cosmo’ Murphy, and Satoru Ogawa, launched his own audiophile record label, The Loft Audiophile Library of Music.
 The music is mastered by Stan Ricker.

 Mancuso is featured in the 2024 BBC documentary series Disco: Soundtrack of a Revolution.